A fight over tipping is tearing progressives apart

 On Tuesday, District of Columbia voters will decide the fate of Initiative 77, which would raise the minimum wage for tipped workers to $15 by 2025, the same level as for all other workers.
 Proponents say it’s needed to ensure a living wage for servers and to eliminate the harassment faced by workers reliant on tips.
 Critics call it a solution in search of a problem, worried that it will raise prices, reduce tipping, lower the take-home pay of many servers, and lead to layoffs and restaurant closures.

 DC’s fight over the tipped minimum wage is a prelude to similar ones across the country.
 Seven states have already eliminated their sub-minimum wage for tipped workers: Alaska, California, Minnesota, Montana, Nevada, Oregon, and Washington.
-New York’s Department of Labor is considering raising the minimum wage for tipped workers, in a move that wouldn’t require voter approval.
+New York’s Department of Labor is considering raising the minimum wage for tipped workers in a move that wouldn’t require voter approval.
 Michigan voters will decide on whether to eliminate the tipped minimum wage in November, pending approval of the ballot initiative by the state’s Board of Canvassers.
 And the nonprofit Restaurant Opportunities Center United (ROC), whose DC chapter organized the petition drive to get Initiative 77 onto the DC ballot, is working on similar initiatives in about a dozen other states where petitions have not yet been filed, says ROC national co-founder Saru Jayaraman.

 But DC is different from the 50 states—for one thing, it’s far more liberal.
 (Just 4.1 percent of DC voters picked Donald Trump in 2016.)
 Initiative 77 is playing out as a contentious debate among progressives, one less about political ideology than about who’s helped and hurt by America’s tipping system and what might be the consequences of overhauling it.